music-encoding/guidelines/_guidelines-dev/02-shared/04-usersymbols/02-usersymbolsmoduleuses/02-usersymbolssemanticimplications.md

 {% include figure img="modules/usersymbols/mignon.png" caption="Voice leading visualization as found in an Edition Peters print of Album für die Jugend by Schumann, No. 35 (Mignon), measure 6.
 (Unknown date, plate number is 10478.)" %}

+The following code snippet shows the encoding of the above example:
-{% include figure img="" caption="Encoding of the Schumann example" %}
+{% include mei example="usersymbols/usersymbols-sample347.xml" caption="Encoding of the Schumann example" valid="feasible" %}